Conformal Invariance and Multifractality at Anderson Transitions in Arbitrary Dimensions

 where $n, l$ are non-negative integers, and the $(n, l)= (0,1)$ term is absent in the OPE.
 For two identical operators ($\alpha_1 = \alpha_2$), their OPE is completely specified by the conformal block expansion since we can extract the squared OPE coefficients (see~\cite{Supplementary} for explicit expressions in the $d = 2$ and $d = 4$ cases).

-\textit{Generalized Abelian fusion.} In the strict sense, Abelian fusion~\eqref{Abelian-fusion} cannot hold in CFTs in $d>2$, since an OPE written with finitely many \textit{global} conformal primaries cannot satisfy crossing~\cite{Rattazzi2008, Simmons-Duffin-Analytic-Bootstrap, Fitzpatrick2012, Alday-Zhiboedov}.
+\textit{Generalized Abelian fusion.}---In the strict sense, Abelian fusion~\eqref{Abelian-fusion} cannot hold in CFTs in $d>2$, since an OPE written with finitely many \textit{global} conformal primaries cannot satisfy crossing~\cite{Rattazzi2008, Simmons-Duffin-Analytic-Bootstrap, Fitzpatrick2012, Alday-Zhiboedov}.
 Thus, we need to ge\-ne\-ra\-lize the notion of Abelian fusion to $d > 2$.
-Global conformal block ex\-pan\-sions of Coulomb gas correlators exhibit certain features that we adopt as the \emph{definition} of Abelian fusion in $d>2$: \begin{itemize} \item All primary multifractal operators of the CFT can be grouped into twist families. \item The OPE of any two leading multifractal primaries contains only one twist family
+Global conformal block ex\-pan\-sions of Coulomb gas correlators exhibit certain features that we adopt as the \emph{definition} of Abelian fusion in $d>2$: (1) All primary MF operators can be grouped into twist families, and (2) the OPE of any two leading MF primaries contains only one twist family:

-\end{itemize} This definition is more general than Eq.~\eqref{eq:Coulomb-OPE}, where the three operators involved, $V_{\alpha_1}$, $V_{\alpha_2}$, an $V_{\alpha_1 + \alpha_2}$, are labeled by continuous parameters that add upon fusion.